gitter-badger/bliss/README.md

 # Bliss
-Scheme, with a lua twist.
+Something that looks like Lisp, except in lua.